 The following information is significant on each process.
-The information is available after a call to MP42 with data%JOB = 1, 2, 3, 23, 4, 5.
+The information is available after a call to MP62 with data 30B = 1, 2, 3, 23, 4, or 5.

 - data%ERROR is a variable of type default INTEGER that is used as an error and a warning flag.
 A nonzero value indicates an error has been detected or a warning has been issued (see Section 2.5).
-If an error is detected, the information contained in the other components of data described in this section may be incomplete. - data%NPROC is a variable of type default INTEGER that is set to the number of processes used by MP42. data%NPROC is the number of processes associated with the communicator data%COMM and is set by a call within MP42 to MPI\COMM\SIZE. - data%RANK is a variable of type default INTEGER that holds the rank of the process in the global communicator data%COMM.
+If an error is detected, the information contained in the other components of data described in this section may be incomplete. - data%NPROC is a variable of type default INTEGER that holds the number of processes used by MP62. data%NPROC is the number of processes associated with the communicator data%COMM and is set by a call within MP62 to MPI\COMM\SIZE. - data%RANK is a variable of type default INTEGER that holds the rank of the process in the global communicator data%COMM.
 The host is defined to be the process with data%RANK = 0.